Distributed Mixed Voltage Angle and Frequency Droop Control of Microgrid Interconnections with Loss of Distribution-PMU Measurements: Mixed Voltage Angle and Frequency Droop Control (MAFD) Model

 \section{Mixed Voltage Angle and Frequency Droop Control (MAFD) Model}

-Consider a network of $N$ microgrids where each microgrid is connected to the network at the PCC.
-Define $\mathcal{N}_i$ to be the \textit{neighbor set} of the $i$-th microgrid, that is, the set of all microgrids to which the $i$-th microgrid is directly connected in the network.
+Consider a network of $N$ microgrids where each microgrid is connected to the network at the PCC { as shown in Fig. \ref{fig:microgrids_schematic}.} Define $\mathcal{N}_i$ to be the \textit{neighbor set} of the $i$-th microgrid, that is, the set of all microgrids to which the $i$-th microgrid is directly connected in the network.
 For convenience of notation, we also include $i$ in this set.
-Considering the coupled AC power flow model, the real and reactive power injections $P_{inj}^j(t)$ and $Q_{inj}^j(t)$, at the $j$-th microgrid at time $t$ are given by where $V_j(t)$ and $\delta_j(t)$ are the voltage magnitude and phase angle at PCC respectively, $\delta_{jk}(t)=\delta_j(t)-\delta_k(t)$, and $Y_{jk}$ is the complex admittance of the line between the PCC buses of microgrids $j$ and $k$.
+Considering the coupled AC power flow model, the real and reactive power injections $P_{inj}^j(t)$ and $Q_{inj}^j(t)$, at the $j$-th microgrid at time $t$ are given by { }where $V_j(t)$ and $\delta_j(t)$ are the voltage magnitude and phase angle at PCC respectively, $\delta_{jk}(t)=\delta_j(t)-\delta_k(t)$, and $Y_{jk}$ is the complex admittance of the line between the PCC buses of microgrids $j$ and $k$.

-The primary control layer for every microgrid comprises of an angle droop and a voltage droop control loop, which regulate the real and reactive power injections of the microgrid respectively to track desired reference values $V_i^{ref}$ and $\delta_i^{ref}$ of the voltage magnitude and phase angle at the PCC respectively.
-As mentioned in Section \ref{sec:intro}, the use of angle droop primary control to directly regulate real power has several advantages such as increased frequency stability and power sharing accuracy \cite{majumder2009angle}.
+{ As shown in Fig. \ref{fig:microgrids_schematic},} the primary control layer for every microgrid comprises of an angle droop and a voltage droop control loop, which regulate the real and reactive power injections of the microgrid respectively to track desired reference values $V_i^{ref}$ and $\delta_i^{ref}$ of the voltage magnitude and phase angle at the PCC respectively. { These angle droop controllers can be readily implemented by programming the VSI-interfaces at the microgrid PCC \cite{majumder2010improvement}\cite{majumder2010droop}.
+Alternatively, these angle droop controllers may be implemented via angle feedback control in inertia emulating interfaces like virtual synchronous generators \cite{zhang2016clean}. } As mentioned in Section \ref{sec:intro}, the use of angle droop primary control to directly regulate real power has several advantages such as increased frequency stability and power sharing accuracy \cite{majumder2009angle}.
 The implementation of primary angle droop control schemes requires real-time angle measurements from D-PMUs placed at the microgrid PCCs, which in turn require a GPS signal for synchronization.
 However, since GPS signals are frequently lost, microgrid interconnections that primarily use angle droop control will suffer from poor performance and potential instability.